2005-2012 Nissan Xterra

 2005 • 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

-In a nutshell: This article is an overview of your Xterra's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your truck.
+In brief: This Crutchfield Research Garage article gives you an overview of your Xterra's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Nissan.

 Overview of the Nissan Xterra